foxyblocks/chai-jquery-gem/README.md

-# Chai Jquery Gem
+# WIP Chai Jquery Gem

-WIP
-A simple gem that adds chai-jquery
+A simple gem that adds chai-jquery.

 Obviously it depends on the chai expectation library which in turn depends on the Mocha test library for javascript.